JCSDA/jedi-docs/docs/developer/jedi_environment/modules.rst

 Discover
 ---------

       `Discover <https://www.nccs.nasa.gov/systems/discover>`_ is 90,000 core supercomputing cluster capable of delivering 3.5 petaflops of high-performance computing for Earth system applications from weather to seasonal to climate predictions.
-On Discover, users can access the installed jedi modules by first entering
+On Discover, users can access the installed JEDI modules by first entering

 .. code :: bash